numbbo/coco/README.md

   installation file `setup.py` uses the compiled `interface.c`, if `interface.pyx` has not changed.

-- IWe continuously test the code through the open source automation server Jenkins on one ubuntu 12.04 machine, one OSX 10.9 machine, and one 32-bit Windows 7 machine with cygwin.
+- We continuously test the code through the open source automation server Jenkins on one ubuntu 12.04 machine, one OSX 10.9 machine, and one 32-bit Windows 7 machine with cygwin.